BirchKwok/PipelineTS/README.md

 # If you want to try multiple configurations of a model at once for comparison or tuning purposes, you can use `PipelineConfigs`.
 # This feature allows for customizing the models returned by each `ModelPipeline.list_all_available_models()` call.
-# The first one is the name of the model, which needs to be in the list of available models provided by PipelineTS.list_all_available_models().
+# The first one is the name of the model, which needs to be in the list of available models provided by ModelPipeline.list_all_available_models().
 # If you want to customize the name of the model, then the second argument can be a string of the model name,
 # otherwise, the second one is of type dict.
 The dict can have three keys: 'init_configs', 'fit_configs', 'predict_configs', or any combination of them.
 # The remaining keys will be automatically filled with default parameters.